ngogb02/CS50P-Final-Project/QtDesigner/README.md

 3. project.py
 4. inventory.json
 5. main.py
-6. My_house_Inventory.ui (this file is produced by Qt Designer - see explaination on _PLACEHOLDER_)
+6. My_House_Inventory.ui -> My_House_Inventory.py (this file is produced by Qt Designer - see explaination on _PLACEHOLDER_)
-7. My_house_Inventory.py (this file was produced by converting the .qrc to .py)
-8. resource.qrc (this file is produced by Qt Designer - see explaination on _PLACEHOLDER_)
+8. resource.qrc -> resource.py (this file is produced by Qt Designer - see explaination on _PLACEHOLDER_)
-9. resource.py (this file was produced by converting the .qrc to .py)

 The images/icons are not actually needed to run the application, but nice to have, to produce a polished looking GUI.
-<br> 10. images folder (this folder contains the images for setting the icons mentioned in the FrontEnd section)
+<br> 8. images folder (this folder contains the images for setting the icons mentioned in the FrontEnd section)

 ### class_project.py
 This file contains the class House() and class InputReq():